Numerically "exact" charge transport dynamics in a dissipative electron-phonon model rationalizing the success of the

 \subsection{Model parameters}

-We focus on the slow-phonon ($\omega_0/J=0.044$), high-temperature ($T/J=0.175$ or $T/\omega_0\approx 4$), intermediate-interaction ($\lambda=0.336$) regime, which is relevant for anisotropic carrier transport in organic molecular crystals.~\cite{AdvMater.19.2000,AdvFunctMater.26.2292} The damping parameter $\gamma_0$ in Eq.~\eqref{Eq:J_BO_w} can be estimated from combined molecular-dynamics and quantum-chemistry analyses of the vibrational motions that most strongly modulate carrier transport along the maximum-conductivity direction of rubrene~\cite{AdvMater.19.2000} and a discotic liquid crystal.~\cite{PhysRevLett.102.116602} Troisi and coworkers~\cite{PhysRevLett.102.116602,JChemPhys.131.014703,ChemPhysChem.11.2067} concluded that the carrier--phonon interaction limiting carrier transport in quasi-one-dimensional organic semiconductors can be described by the BO or multimode BO SD.
-The most prominent mode can be either underdamped [$\gamma_0/\omega_0\sim 0.25$ in Fig.~1(b) of Ref.~\onlinecite{AdvMater.19.2000}] or overdamped ($\gamma_0/\omega_0=1.7$ in Ref.~\onlinecite{PhysRevLett.102.116602}).
-Assuming undamped vibrations, we have recently examined carrier transport for different adiabaticity ratios $\omega_0/J$, temperatures, and interactions.~\cite{part1,part2} We do not expect that the damping of vibrational motions change the trends observed upon varying these parameters.
+We focus on the slow-phonon ($\omega_0/J=0.044$), high-temperature ($T/J=0.175$ or $T/\omega_0\approx 4$), intermediate-interaction ($\lambda=0.336$) regime, which is relevant for anisotropic carrier transport in organic molecular crystals.~\cite{AdvMater.19.2000,AdvFunctMater.26.2292} The damping parameter $\gamma_0$ in Eq.~\eqref{Eq:J_BO_w} can be estimated from combined molecular-dynamics and quantum-chemistry analyses of the vibrational motions that most strongly modulate carrier transport along the maximum-conductivity direction of rubrene~\cite{AdvMater.19.2000} and a discotic liquid crystal.~\cite{PhysRevLett.102.116602} The net effect of these motions can be conveniently approximated using few BO modes, the most prominent of which can be either underdamped [$\gamma_0/\omega_0\sim 0.25$ in Fig.~1(b) of Ref.~\onlinecite{AdvMater.19.2000}] or overdamped ($\gamma_0/\omega_0=1.7$ in Ref.~\onlinecite{PhysRevLett.102.116602}).
+Assuming undamped vibrations, we have recently examined carrier transport for different adiabaticity ratios $\omega_0/J$, temperatures, and interactions.~\cite{part1,part2} We do not expect that the damping of vibrational motions will change the trends observed upon varying these parameters.
 Therefore, here we mostly concentrate on understanding the effect of damping on transport dynamics, which has not been widely explored so far.